sqlxpert/lights-off-aws/README.md

   resource-specific statements to `"Deny"`, and add the new, inverted policy to people's day-to-day roles.

-* Apply a similar `"Deny"` policy to prevent people from directly invoking the Lights Off AWS Lambda functions.
+* Add similar policies to prevent people from directly invoking the Lights Off AWS Lambda functions and from passing the roles defined for the Lights Off fuctions to arbitrary AWS Lambda functions.

 * Log infrastructure changes using AWS CloudTrail, and set up alerts.

 * Separate production workloads.
-You might decide not to deploy Lights Off to AWS accounts used for production, or you might customize the "Do" function's role, removing authority to reboot or stop production resources.
+You might decide not to deploy Lights Off to AWS accounts used for production, or you might customize the "Do" function's privileges, removing the authority to reboot or stop production resources (you can set the `LocalPolicy` parameter to attach your own, locally-written policy to the function's role).

 * Note these AWS limitations: